miraclelinux/shim-review/ISSUE_TEMPLATE.md

 Make sure you have provided the following information:

- - [ ] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
+ - [v] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
  - [ ] completed README.md file with the necessary information
  - [ ] shim.efi to be signed
  - [v] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)